junpls/revision/README.md

 ## Authoring articles
 * Revision articles are written in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), but you can also use inline html.
 I would suggest to use markdown as much as possible though.
+* Filename equals Title (underscores replaced by spaces), so choose them carefully.
 * Embedding images that reside within the blog repository should be done like so:
    ```markdown
    ### Hello_World.md

    [Alternative text](/media/helloworld.jpg "Caption")
    ```
-* Revision will automatically resolve such paths relative to the article.
+   Revision will automatically resolve such paths relative to the article.
+* Use meaningful commit messages, as they will appear in the timeline of your article.
+* Hints:
     * Get familiar with git's `--amend` option.
 You will use it frequently.
-* Use meaningful commit messages, as they will appear in the timeline of your article.
+    * Start a new line as often as possible, so that git can make precise diffs.
+You can do that safely, as markdown doesn't render line breaks a without double space anyway.

 ### Commands
 You can place these commands anywhere in the commit message: